MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 1. Once you are in the app, perform the following checks:
     1. Visit all pages within the app that are part of a users’ work process and verify that the pages render correctly.
     1. Verify that the behavior and functionality of the app is not adversely affected by performing common actions such as downloading and uploading files.
     1. Review the list of domains associated with the app.
-For more information, see [step 4](#add-domains).
+For more information, see [Add the domains for the app4](#add-domains).

 ## Step 6: Enable the app for use in your organization<a name="enable-app"></a>